scott-anderson-wc/cs210pub/reading/grids.md

 For an idea of the theory, please read the Mozilla Developer Network article on [grids](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Grids) Fair warning, though, it is long.
+Our goal is to learn the basic concept and some of the techniques, but not every detail.

-In this class, I'm using [Skeleton](https://getskeleton.com) which I like a lot because it's simple and well-documented.
+In this class, I'm using [Skeleton](http://getskeleton.com) which I like a lot because it's simple and well-documented.
 However, I acknowledge that many people like Bootstrap, and you're welcome to use that, too.
 The MDN article mentions both Skeleton and Bootstrap.